Weekly Horoscope: A tarot reading of December 20 - December 26, 2021

 Aries December 2021 Horoscope

 The year may be coming closer to an end, but this is a week where you can make great new beginnings.
-The time is ripe to reinvigorate lost passions and to start exploring horizons you’ve never dared to for whatever reason.
+The time is ripe to re-invigorate lost passions, as well as, start exploring horizons you’ve never dared to for whatever reason.
 This is also a time to learn new things and brush up on old skills that are in severe need of upgrading.
 Do not allow limiting thoughts and beliefs to hold you back.
 Push through and keep on moving.

 Taurus December 2021 Horoscope